-- Master Out Slave In (MOSI)-This data line supplies the output data from the master shifted into the input(s) of the slave(s). - Master In Slave Out (MISO)-This data line supplies the output data from a slave to the input of the master.
-There may be no more than one slave transmitting data during any particular transfer. - Serial Clock (SPCK)-This control line is driven by the master and regulates the flow of the data bits.
-The master can transmit data at a variety of baud rates; there is one SPCK pulse for each bit that is transmitted. - Slave Select (NSS)-This control line allows slaves to be turned on and off by hardware.
+- Master Out Slave In (MOSI): This data line supplies the output data from the master shifted into the input(s) of the slave(s). - Master In Slave Out (MISO): This data line supplies the output data from a slave to the input of the master.
+There may be no more than one slave transmitting data during any particular transfer. - Serial Clock (SPCK): This control line is driven by the master and regulates the flow of the data bits.
+The master can transmit data at a variety of bit rates; there is one SPCK pulse for each bit that is transmitted. - Slave Select (NSS): This control line allows slaves to be turned on and off by hardware.

-- Master or Slave Serial Peripheral Bus Interface - 8-bit to 16-bit programmable data length per chip select - Programmable phase and polarity per chip select - Programmable transfer delay between consecutive transfers and delay before SPI clock per chip select - Programmable delay between chip selects - Selectable mode fault detection - Master Mode can drive SPCK up to Peripheral Clock - Master Mode Bit Rate can be Independent of the Processor/Peripheral Clock - Slave mode operates on SPCK, asynchronously with core and bus clock - Two chip selects with external decoder support allow communication with up to 3 peripherals - Communication with Serial External Devices Supported - Serial memories, such as DataFlash and 3-wire EEPROMs - Serial peripherals, such as ADCs, DACs, LCD controllers, CAN controllers and sensors - External coprocessors - Connection to PDC Channel Capabilities, Optimizing Data Transfers - One channel for the receiver - One channel for the transmitter - Register Write Protection
+- Master or Slave Serial Peripheral Bus Interface - 8-bit to 16-bit programmable data length per chip select - Programmable phase and polarity per chip select - Programmable transfer delay between consecutive transfers and delay before SPI clock per chip select - Programmable delay between chip selects - Asynchronous Partial Wake-up (SleepWalking) Capability - Master mode can drive SPCK up to Peripheral Clock - Master mode bit rate can be independent of the processor/peripheral clock - Slave mode operates on SPCK, asynchronously with core and bus clock - Two chip selects with external decoder support allow communication with up to 3 peripherals - Selectable Mode Fault Detection - Communication with Serial External Devices Supported - Serial memories, such as DataFlash and 3-wire EEPROMs - Serial peripherals, such as ADCs, DACs, LCD controllers, CAN controllers and sensors - External coprocessors - Connection to PDC Channel Capabilities, Optimizing Data Transfers - One channel for the receiver - One channel for the transmitter